A twin error gauge for Kaczmarz's iterations: The Error Gauge and the

+Kaczmarz's method applied to noisy CT problems exhibits semi-convergence: the error first decreases and the iterates approach the noise-free solution, after which the noise component starts to dominate and the iterates move away from the noise-free solution.
+The minimal error is known as the semi-convergence point.
+The semi-convergence behavior is sketched in Figure~\ref{fig:error_estimate_sketch}.
+The nature of the first part of this subsection may be considered folklore of Kaczmarz type methods; we try to present a thorough analysis here.

-Recall that we split the empirical data vector according to $\bb = \bb\ex + \delta \bb$, i.e., into an exact part $\bb\ex$ and a noise part $\delta \bb$.
-We assume that there exists a unique exact solution $\bx\ex$ satisfying $\bA \bx\ex = \bb\ex$.
-Moreover, we stress that there are no assumptions on the behaviour of $\delta \bb$.
-When we use the empirical data vector $\bb$ instead of the exact data vector $\bb\ex$ in Kaczmarz's down-sweep method, we obtain from \eqref{eq:iteration_polynomial},
+Recall that the data vector is split according to $\bb = \bb\ex + \delta \bb$ with a noise-free consistent part $\bb\ex$ and a noise part $\delta \bb$.
+We also recall that analogously the error is split into an iteration error $\bbx_k - \bx\ex$ and a noise error $\bx_k - \bbx_k$, where $\bbx_k$ are the iterates of the noise-free consistent system using $\bb\ex$ as the right-hand side.
+When we use an empirical data vector $\bb$ instead of a noise-free consistent data vector $\bb\ex$ in Kaczmarz's down-sweep method, we obtain from \eqref{eq:fixed_point_form}